canonical/edgex-ekuiper-snap/README.md

 > *This option is experimental and subject to change without notice.*

 #### EdgeX events source
-There are two types of EdgeX events sources: EdgeX(default) and app-service-configurable.

 eKuiper subscribes to all EdgeX events by default.
 The default configuration expects that events are published to the EdgeX message bus under `edgex/events/#` topic.